-By virtue of being wholly owned by the Province, Hydro One was exempt from tax under the federal Income Tax Act and the Province of Ontario Taxation Act (the Tax Acts).
-However, under the Electricity Act, Hydro One was required to make payments in lieu of tax to the Ontario Electricity Financial Corporation.
+By virtue of being wholly owned by the Province, Hydro One was exempt from tax under the federal Income Tax Act and the Province's Taxation Act (the "Tax Acts").
+However, under the Electricity Act, Hydro One was required to make payments in lieu of tax to OEFC.
 The payments in lieu of tax were, in general, equivalent to the amount of tax that Hydro One would otherwise be liable to pay under the Tax Acts if it was not exempt from taxes under those statutes.

 In connection with the initial public offering of Hydro One Limited, Hydro One's exemption from tax under the Tax Acts ceased to apply.
-Under the Tax Acts, Hydro One was deemed to have disposed of its assets immediately before it lost its tax exempt status resulting in Hydro One making payments in lieu of tax under the Electricity Act totalling \$2.6 billion in respect thereof, calculated by reference to the federal Income Tax Act ("departure tax").
+Under the Tax Acts, Hydro One was deemed to have disposed of its assets immediately before it lost its tax exempt status resulting in Hydro One making payments in lieu of tax under the Electricity Act totalling approximately \$2.6 billion in respect thereof, calculated by reference to the federal Income Tax Act ("departure tax").

-Hydro One Inc. also paid the Ontario Electricity Financial Corporation approximately \$0.3 billion in additional payments in lieu of tax in connection with the period prior to the initial public offering.
+Hydro One Inc. also paid OEFC approximately \$0.3 billion in additional payments in lieu of tax in connection with the period prior to the initial public offering.

-For a discussion of the departure tax and the related financial implications on the Company, see "Business of Hydro One - Transmission Business - Regulation - Recent Transmission Rate Applications" as well as the Amended Annual MD&A under the heading "Risk Management and Risk Factors - Risks Relating to Hydro One's Business - Risks Relating to Regulatory Treatment of Deferred Tax Asset".
+For a discussion of the departure tax and the related financial implications on the Company, see "Business of Hydro One - Transmission Business Segment - Regulation - Recent Transmission Rate Applications" as well as the Annual MD&A under the heading "Risk Management and Risk Factors - Risks Relating to Hydro One's Business - Risks Relating to Regulatory Treatment of Deferred Tax Asset".